onescales/Upload-to-Web3/README.md

 # Upload to Web3

 ## Description
-**Bulk Upload to Web3** is an Apify app that uploads files to IPFS (InterPlanetary File System) using the Pinata API.
+**Upload to Web3** is an Apify app that uploads files to IPFS (InterPlanetary File System) using the Pinata API.
 Upload any type of file - images, PDFs, documents, videos - to decentralized Web3 storage and get permanent, censorship-resistant URLs.

 **Key Features:**
 - **Universal File Support**: Pin any file type (images, PDFs, documents, videos, archives)